3DBAG/roofer/README.md

 cmake --build . --parallel 10
 ```

-This assumes you have CGAL, GDAL, PROJ, GEOS, LASlib  preinstalled on your system

 ## Run with test-data
 Assuming you build roofer successfully.
 Unzip the contents of [wippolder.zip](https://data.3dgi.xyz/geoflow-test-data/wippolder.zip) into `test-data`, then